dvk65/inland-flooding/REPORT.md

 source         1
 ```

-This dataset includes five unique events.
+This dataset includes five unique flood events.
 They're `2018 January Extratropical Cyclone`, `2018 March Extratropical Cyclone`, `2021 Henri`,`2023 July MA NY VT Flood`, and `2023 December East Coast Cyclone`.
-Below is the number of flood events in each category. `2023 July MA NY VT Flood` has the largest number of flood events; therefore, the majority of the satellite images will probably belong to this event.
+Below is the number of flood events in each category. `2023 July MA NY VT Flood` has the largest number of high-water marks; therefore, the majority of the satellite images will probably belong to this event.
 ```
 count flood event observations group by event...